corneltek/ActionKit/README.md

 ActionKit
 =========

-ActionKit is library let you share the business logics across controllers, pages, ajax requests.
+ActionKit is a library that let you share the business logics across controllers, pages, ajax requests.

-Sometimes, you need shared code across your controllers, you might sit down and write a shared controller class to share the common code for reuse.
-This approach might work well for small applications, when your application is getting bigger and bigger, it will be very complex to share the common code, and hardly to maintain.
+Sometimes, you need to reuse code across your controllers, pages, ajax requests, you might sit down and write a shared controller class to share the common code for reuse.
+This approach might work well for small applications, when your application is getting bigger and bigger, it will be very complex to share the common code, and hard to maintain.

 ActionKit provides a way to wrap your common code up, and make these common code reuseable in everywhere in the application.